10 Reasons You Should Start A Christian Blog.

 Is it human rights, racial injustice, diversity, single mothers, stay-home parents, or healing children with learning disabilities?

-Whatever you are passionate about, a Christian blog will give you a platform and opportunity to reach the right people who are looking for information and help that only you can provide.
+Whatever you are passionate about, a Christian blog will give you a platform and opportunity to reach the right people looking for information and help that only you can provide.

 9 - Teaching others will strengthen your knowledge

-One of the upside to writing blog articles is that you learn more than you teach.
+One upside to writing blog articles is that you learn more than you teach.

-If at the end of it all, if no one comes to read your content, you would still have learned more from the process than you would have.
+If no one comes to read your content at the end, you would still have learned more from the process than you would have.

 10 - Blogging will build your influence